prof-rossetti/nyu-info-2335-201905/notes/python/packages/sendgrid.md

 }
 ```

-Finally, configure the template's version name and subject by clicking on "Settings" in the left sidebar.
+Finally, configure the template's subject by clicking on "Settings" in the left sidebar.
 Choose an email subject like "Your Receipt from the Green Grocery Store".
 Then click "Save Template".

 ![](/img/notes/python/packages/sendgrid/template-settings.png)